mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

-The {{RFC7030}} sections 4.1.3 (CA Certificates Response, /cacerts), 4.3.1/4.3.2 (Full CMC, /fullcmc), 4.4.2 (Server-Side Key Generation, /serverkeygen), and 4.5.2 (CSR Attributes, /csrattrs) specify the use of base64 encoding with a Content-Transsfer-Encoding for requests and response.
+The {{RFC7030}} sections 4.1.3 (CA Certificates Response, /cacerts), 4.3.1/4.3.2 (Full CMC, /fullcmc), 4.4.2 (Server-Side Key Generation, /serverkeygen), and 4.5.2 (CSR Attributes, /csrattrs) specify the use of base64 encoding with a Content-Transfer-Encoding for requests and response.

 This document updates {{RFC7030}} to require the POST request and payload response of all endpoints in to be {{RFC4648}} section 4 Base64 encoded DER.
 This format is to be used